jbalcellssUOC/GCD-PCD_Pac4/README.md

 coverage html -d coverage
 ```

-This will generate the HTML coverage report in the specified './coverage' directory, allowing you to analyze the test coverage in detail.
+> **Note**: This will generate the HTML coverage report in the specified './coverage' directory, allowing you to analyze the test coverage in detail.

 ![alt text](images/Readme_image-1.png)